michael-bering/SDSM1Group/README.md

 Link to Collab:https://colab.research.google.com/drive/1AnEGZwOj2uAHjCaF5899QVeYg7zLptox

-Link to data on keggel: https://www.kaggle.com/ankurchavda/coffee-beans-reviews-by-coffee-quality-institute
+Link to data on kaggle: https://www.kaggle.com/ankurchavda/coffee-beans-reviews-by-coffee-quality-institute

 The files in this repository: